- What kind of sponsor licences are there?

 What about the suitability criteria?

-This is more complex I am afraid.
+This is more complex, I’m afraid.
 Essentially the Home Office will want to be sure that the organisation and the key personnel are bona fide.

 Sponsorship duties include reporting certain information about sponsored workers via the sponsorship management system.
 The report must be made within ten working days of the event occurring.
-Reportable events include a delay in a start date or change in work location for a Tier 2 worker.
+Reportable events include a delay in a start date or change in work location for a Skilled Worker.

 The duties are certainly burdensome, and in some cases entirely pointless.
-One particularly irksome duty is to report when a worker has changed their immigration category — for instance, when they have been granted indefinite leave to remain after five years in Tier 2 (General).
+One particularly irksome duty is to report when a worker has changed their immigration category — for instance, when they have been granted indefinite leave to remain after holding a Tier 2 (General)/Skilled Worker visa for five years.
 It is maddening to be required to report something the Home Office already knows.

 Even if they avoid a visit during the application process, a sponsor can be inspected by the Home Office at any point while they remain a sponsor licence holder.

 During a visit the inspector will want to check the sponsor’s HR systems and speak to the authorising officer.
-They can also request to interview Tier 2 employees to ensure that the vacancy they have filled is a genuine one.
+They can also request to interview sponsored employees to ensure that the vacancy they have filled is a genuine one.

 If the Home Office finds evidence that the employer is not meeting their duties, their licence can be suspended or even revoked — meaning their sponsored workers will have their visas curtailed.
-In 2019, almost 600 Tier 2 and Tier 5 licences were suspended, and over 400 revoked.
+In 2019, almost 600 licences were suspended, and over 400 revoked.

 This puts the worker at risk of losing their job and their right to remain in the UK, not to mention operational and reputational damage for the employer.